synamaxmusic/robotron-2084/README.md

 Because the Tie-Die ROM set came out in 2015, the 2008 pause mod only works on the blue label ROM set.
 To get pause functionality working on Tie-Die, the "Cross Hatch" diagnostic screen test was removed in ROM 12 to make room.

 To build Tie-Die with Pause, simply edit ```robomake4_tiedie.asm``` and make sure that ```PAUSEMOD``` is set to ```EQU 1```.
 Then, use ```TIEDIE_BURN.BAT``` or manually type in the [terminal commands for building the Tie-Die set](#terminal-commands-tie-die).

+## Why four makefiles?

+The file ```RRX7.ASM``` introduces an "EXPLOSION DATA STRUCTURE" that features symbols that get reused over and over again.
+Unfortunately, these duplicate symbols causes errors for {AS} so it was decided to split the makefile into several to avoid this.

+It's possible to rewrite the code so that the game can be built from one .p code file instead of four, but I want to avoid modifying the original source code as much as possible and using the four "robomake" files helps us workaround this issue.
+Why try fixing something that's not broken, amirite?